Skip to main content

 FAQ

-Private ranges — 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16 — are reserved for internal networks and never appear as source addresses on the public internet.
-Geolocation APIs return null or errors for them, and firewall tests targeting internet traffic won't reflect real conditions.
-Excluding them ensures your generated IPs behave like actual external traffic.
+Private ranges like 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16 are non-routable on the public internet.
+Geolocation APIs return null or errors for them, and firewall tests targeting external traffic won't reflect real conditions.
+The public-only toggle also strips loopback (127.x) and the unspecified address (0.x).